 Chilled Lemon Soufflé

-Recipe from the book Luscious Lemon Desserts
+Recipe from the book Luscious Lemon Desserts1/4 cup water

 1 envelope plain gelatin